grc-softdev/dws-blog/README.md

 - The code can be refactored by removing components that became unnecessary, such as parts of the Context.

 <h2>📌 Discussion Points</h2>
-- Some project instructions could have been more specific, such as the absence of a "clear filters" button.
+- Some project instructions could have been more specific, such as the absence of a "clear filters" button on desktop version.